danxfreeman/precision_ag/README.md

 * model_name: what to name the model (e.g. `'MAPIR_hq_HWS_k1'`)
 * parent: working directory (defaults to current)
-* stress_train, ns_train: paths to training set zip files
+* stress_train, ns_train: paths to zip files containing stress and no_stress images
 * log: path to csv file to which model information will be appended (defaults to `'Results/Log.csv'`)

 > `Log.csv` automatically updates itself on every run of `pipeline_train` and documents training set paths.